Citizen's/Charter One Bank

 Citizen's Bank is one of the last of the major banks offering student loan consolidation.
 The rates are not terrible; but better options exist.

-Charter One Bank, along with parent company Citizens Bank, recently jumped into the student loan consolidation/refinancing market.
-Though these are technically two different entities, the loan rates and terms appear to be exactly the same.
+Charter One Bank, along with parent company Citizens Bank, is one of the few remaining traditional banks left in the student loan refinance marketplace.
+Though Citizens and Charter One are technically two different entities, the loan rates and terms appear to be exactly the same.
 Based upon their advertised interest rates, their loans may be among the best options available.
 Like many lenders, there are some reasons for concern with these loans, but overall Charter One/Citizens seems to have a very competitive program.
-Because Citizens is a solid choice but for a couple drawbacks, Citizens is currently ranked #7 in our student loan consolidation company rankings.
+Because Citizens is a solid choice but for a couple drawbacks, Citizens is currently ranked #6 in our student loan consolidation company rankings.

 One thing we don’t like is Citizens emphasis on co-signers.
 While co-signing may be a necessity for some, it is something that most borrowers would be wise to avoid.
 The mandatory 36 month waiting period for a co-signer release is also one of the longest we have seen.
 Many co-signers will want to be able to be removed from the loan within a year or two.